Debit card: Italy

 Debit cards are quite popular in Italy.
 There are both classic and prepaid cards.
 There are two Italian interbank networks, Bancomat and PagoBancomat: Bancomat is the commercial brand for the cash withdrawal circuit, while PagoBancomat is used for POS transactions.
-Nowadays many debit cards use Visa or Mastercard circuit, while the debit cards which use Bancomat/PagoBancomat circuits are co-badged with Maestro or V-Pay.
+Nowadays many debit cards use Visa or Mastercard circuit, often in co-badging with Bancomat/PagoBancomat.

 There is another national circuit, Postamat, that is used by the debit and prepaid cards offered by the national post service, Poste Italiane, mainly for the cash withdrawal in the post-office ATM.

 Japan

 In Japan people usually use their cash cards (キャッシュカード, kyasshu kādo), originally intended only for use with cash machines, as debit cards.
 The debit functionality of these cards is usually referred to as J-Debit (ジェイデビット, Jeidebitto), and only cash cards from certain banks can be used.
-A cash card has the same size as a Visa/MasterCard.
+A cash card has the same size as a Visa/Mastercard.
 As identification, the user will have to enter their four-digit PIN when paying.
 J-Debit was started in Japan on 6 March 2000.
 However, J-Debit has not been that popular since then.

 Suruga Bank began service of Japan's first Visa Debit in 2006.
 Rakuten Bank, formally known as Ebank, offers a Visa debit card.

 Resona Bank and The Bank of Tokyo-Mitsubishi UFJ bank also offer a Visa branded debit card.